chrislongros/anki-manual/src/searching.md

 Searches that ignore combining characters are slower than regular searches.

+## Strip cloze deletion before beforehand
+Requires Anki 25.07+.
+You can use `sc:` (sc stands for “strip clozes”) to make Anki find the de-clozed text.
+For example:
+`sc:erheblich` matches the following cloze deletion card: e{{c1::rheblich}} (german) = {{c2::considerable}}

+Searches that strip clozes before search are slower than regular searches.

 ## Regular expressions

 Anki 2.1.24+, AnkiMobile 2.0.60+ and AnkiDroid 2.17+ support searching in notes with "regular expressions",